This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Definition

 Because of the variety of services available in the cloud, frequent updates, new services, managed services, and the variety of models in which applications can be built in or migrated to the cloud, a robust set of practices is required to be able to estimate the future costs of a workload or system.
+Organizations also need to estimate and plan their resource consumption in the context of their sustainability targets.
 Estimation can be done for any scope from a single service change to an entire application migrating to cloud from the data center.
-Oftentimes, multiple estimates will be made to compare future costs under a variety of scenarios.
+Oftentimes, multiple estimates will be made to compare potential future value to the business under a variety of scenarios.

 Estimating is primarily supported by Engineering personas, supported by FinOps teams.
 Input from Product, Finance or Leadership may be required when estimates are particularly important, impactful or complex; or when trial budget might be required to estimate.